functionless/eventual-website/docs/reference/orchestration/workflow.md

 await execution.sendSignal(mySignal, "data");
 ```

-## Call an Task
+## Call a task

 A workflow can perform work by calling tasks, which are functions that perform specific tasks such as calling APIs, interacting with databases, or executing complex computations.
-To call an task from within a workflow, you can simply invoke the task function as you would any other function.
+To call a task from within a workflow, you can simply invoke the task function as you would any other function.

-Here is an example of a workflow that calls an task:
+Here is an example of a workflow that calls a task:

 ```ts
 const myWorkflow = workflow("myWorkflow", async (input: any) => {